dx-games-1339/ironbound/docs_v30.md

 Food is purchased in the city market and stored at HQ.
 When a group departs on an expedition, the player allocates food from HQ stock to individual characters.

-**During the Rest action**, a character consumes food from their inventory until their hunger charges are reduced to 20 or below in the Hunger stage, eating through Starvation and Famine stages if necessary.
-Each item consumed reduces charges by its Food (value).
-Loyalty bonuses from Delicious-tagged food also apply at this point (see Section 5.6.2).

-**Between rest turns**, a character's hunger charges accumulate each turn.
-If hunger progresses to Starvation or Famine and the character performs the Eat action (5 AP), one food item is consumed and its Food value is subtracted from the current stage's charges, potentially reversing hunger progression.
-Characters with hunger charges above 80 automatically insert a Feed Self sub-goal into the group task list if the group's Allow self-management setting is enabled (see Section 5.6.2 and Section 13.5).

-If a character has no food available and hunger is left untreated, it progresses through increasingly severe stages and ultimately causes death (see Section 5.6).

 A supply group can be sent to a deployed group's current location to top up their food and swap out equipment.

 ### 9.3 Equipment and Weapons